-The Council holds one asset as an investment property which relates to land at Chell Road, Stafford.
+The first relates to land at Chell Road, Stafford.
 The asset is held solely for capital appreciation and there are no rentals or operating expenses receivable in relation to this asset.
-The asset value of £1.83 million has remained unchanged from 2011/12 to 2012/13 and no additions, disposals or transfers have occurred.
+The asset value of £1.84 million has remained unchanged from 2013/14 to 2014/15.
 The land is leased to J Sainsburys plc on a long lease (125 years) and there is therefore a restriction on disposal.